ModelEarth/community/samples/markdown/README.md

 2. Clone the "<a href='https://github.com/modelearth/community'>community</a>" repo to your local computer.
 (Fork if you plan to collaborate on updates.)

-3. When cloning the repo, place the "community" folder inside the folder where "Web Server for Chrome" points.
+3. Place the "community" folder inside the folder where your local web server points.

 4. Open the folder at [http://localhost:8887/community/](http://localhost:8887/community/)

+5. Copy the "starter" folder inside community and give it the name of your community or module.

-5. Edit the main README.md page to customize your intro.
+6. Edit the starter README.md page to customize your intro.

 <br>

 ### Mac Users
-Ignore .DS_Store forever (these pesky files are used to set icon sizes in your local file manager)
+You'll want to avoid commiting your local .DS_Store files to GitHub.
+Run the following to have GitHub ignore .DS_Store files forever.
+The .DS_Store files will continue to set icon sizes in your local file manager.
-You can toggle seeing hidden files using Command+Shift+Dot.

 <!-- Avoid .DS_Store file creation over network connections (article from 2011, confirm this still occurs)
 	https://support.apple.com/en-us/HT1629 -->
 <code>git config --global core.excludesfile ~/.gitignore
 echo .DS_Store >> ~/.gitignore</code>

+You can toggle seeing hidden files using Command+Shift+Dot.

 ### Additional Resources